mgtera200/Embedded-Linux-NTI/PROJECTS/QemuVexpress-KernelCraft/README.md

 # QemuVexpress-KernelCraft Project - [ [ Project Video ] ](https://drive.google.com/file/d/158cRNEEM9KCw2eNmoWurR6eS1SauR_vy/view?usp=sharing)

-The "QemuVexpress-KernelCraft Project" is a meticulously documented endeavor aimed at crafting a tailored Linux kernel environment for the ARM Cortex-A9 architecture.
-Each customization process has been meticulously documented step-by-step on GitHub, ensuring transparency, reproducibility, and accessibility for future developers and enthusiasts.
+The QemuVexpress-KernelCraft Project is a comprehensive endeavor aimed at customizing and deploying a tailored Linux kernel on the ARM Cortex-A9-based Vexpress board using the QEMU emulator.
+This project encompasses various stages, including toolchain customization, bootloader configuration, kernel compilation, root filesystem setup, system initialization, and booting the kernel on the board.

 ## Custom ARM Toolchain Setup:

-Detailed documentation for the custom ARM toolchain setup process can be found -> [here](https://github.com/mgtera200/Embedded-Linux-NTI/tree/main/Linux%20%5B%20Embedded%20%5D/(2)%20Customized%20Toolchain).
+A specialized ARM toolchain tailored for the Cortex-A9 architecture was configured to ensure compatibility and optimal performance, The setup process can be found -> [here](https://github.com/mgtera200/Embedded-Linux-NTI/tree/main/Linux%20%5B%20Embedded%20%5D/(2)%20Customized%20Toolchain).

 ## Custom U-Boot Configuration:

-The step-by-step guide for configuring U-Boot to meet the specific requirements of the Vexpress board is documented -> [here](https://github.com/mgtera200/Embedded-Linux-NTI/tree/main/Linux%20%5B%20Embedded%20%5D/(3)%20Customized%20U-Boot).
+The U-Boot bootloader was customized to facilitate the boot process and interact with the hardware components of the Vexpress board effectively, The step-by-step guide is documented -> [here](https://github.com/mgtera200/Embedded-Linux-NTI/tree/main/Linux%20%5B%20Embedded%20%5D/(3)%20Customized%20U-Boot).

 ## Kernel Image and Device Tree Blob (DTB) Customization: